8r14z/coding-interview-prep/README.md

 [Implementation](source/algorithms/dfs.py)

-- forward edge: an edge where a node can access descendant directly
+- forward edge: an edge where a node can access descendant directly.
 - backward edge: an edge where a node can access ancestor directly

 {